 Life is split into different stages and we all experience them differently.
-In his latest short film, Matthew Gilpin explores a signficant current stage in his life: self doubt.
+In his latest short film, Matthew Gilpin explores a signficant current stage in his life: self-doubt.

-Using a split-screen editing technique that was popular on YouTube a few years back (we’re getting major old-school Charlie McDonnell vibes), Matthew explores the difficulties of being a creative while also dealing with self doubt.
-The human brain is a very complex place and we’re very good at producing some incredible ideas, but our brain also is very good at doubting these ideas.
+Using a split-screen editing technique that was popular on YouTube a few years back (we’re getting major old-school Charlie McDonnell vibes), Matthew explores the difficulties of being a creative while also dealing with self-doubt.
+The human brain is a very complex place and we’re very good at producing some incredible ideas, but our brain is also very good at doubting these ideas.

-The video is a rollercoaster of feelings, from the intensity of the self doubt about the idea that has been created, to the pain of knowing your idea is good but not being quite ready to bring it to life and make it a reality, summed up when Matthew tells himself “hey, this is a really good idea.
+The video is a rollercoaster of feelings, from the intensity of the self-doubt about the idea that has been created to the pain of knowing your idea is good but not being quite ready to bring it to life and make it a reality, summed up when Matthew tells himself, “Hey, this is a really good idea.
 Do you want to ruin it?”